Theodore Gegoux

 Gegoux was arguably an unlikely artist for this project.
 He called on George Himes at the rooms of the Oregon Historical Society carrying a portrait of Portland's mayor.
 He appeared little more than an itinerant artist, giving the "haunted castle" as his address.
 Himes must have seen something in Gegoux.
-Himes had recruited two previous artists, both candidates, W. H. Gilstrap (1849–1914) and George O'Brien (1853–1914), died before work began.
+Himes had recruited two previous artists, However both candidates, W. H. Gilstrap (1849–1914) and George O'Brien (1853–1914), died before work began.
 First in 1902, Himes and Gilstrap discussed creating a large canvas scene for the Lewis and Clark exposition of 1905.
 Trips to Champoeg were conducted and discussions ensued but no paint touched canvas, likely due to a lack of funding.
-Regarding George O'Brien, as late as 1912 Mr. Himes was still in discussions with this artist who eventually took a portrait commission from the Mayo physicians of Wisconsin, were Mr. O'Brien died.
+Regarding George O'Brien, as late as 1912 Mr. Himes was still in discussions with this artist who eventually took a portrait commission from the Mayo physicians of Wisconsin, where Mr. O'Brien died.
 Gegoux was the third artist that Himes had recruited, but the only one to produce the painting.

 Gegoux painted under most challenging conditions; and he chose an unlikely location for his studio.
 Few other artists would have chosen the former Jette tavern in the woods within the flood plains of the Willamette River.
-He painted in a building that was so ill suited a wall had to be knocked out to give the artist a proper perspective of the picture.
+He painted in a building that was so ill-suited a wall had to be knocked out to give the artist a proper perspective of the picture.
 The historic work was nearly lost to fire, when that "studio" caught fire on a spring morning in 1918.
 The historic painting was saved from flames; some have said that Arthur Jette and his young son entered the burning structure to recover the painting.

 Gegoux had wanted a place for his masterpiece in the State Capitol, but the State voted against buying the painting.
 Which turned out to be a fortunate fate when the Capitol burned, nearly to the ground, in 1935.
 At the time of the State Capitol fire, the "Birth of Oregon" was safely rolled up at Bekins Moving and Storage in Portland.
 This historic painting survives.
 Gegoux considered this work his masterpiece; this historic painting reflects the culmination of all this artist's skill and ability.
 The painting is now exhibited at the Champoeg visitors' center.

 Stricken by dementia in his final years, Gegoux is not believed to have painted after 1926.
-He died on July 3, 1931 at the "County Farm", which is now Rancho Los Amigos Medical Center, Downey California.
+He died on July 3, 1931, at the "County Farm", which is now Rancho Los Amigos Medical Center, Downey California.